Cynthia Lennon: Domestic life

 When she passed her driving test, Lennon serially bought her a white Mini, a gold Porsche, a red Ferrari, and a green Volkswagen Beetle, usually as surprises without consulting her first.
-Cynthia enjoyed the closeness of Pattie Boyd (George Harrison's wife) and Maureen Starkey (Ringo Starr's wife), as both lived nearby, often going on holiday together or shopping.
+Cynthia enjoyed the closeness of Pattie Boyd and Maureen Starkey (Ringo Starr's wife), as both lived nearby, often going on holiday together or shopping.
 She was often photographed at Beatles' movie premieres and special occasions, and sometimes with Lennon and Julian at home, which meant she had the role of a Beatle wife, as well as being a mother.
 The Lennons often went to a nightclub in central London until nearly dawn, after which she took Julian to school.
 Kenwood became the place to visit for the other Beatles, various American musicians, and total strangers who Lennon had met the previous night in London nightclubs.

 In 1965, she opened the front door of Kenwood to see a man who "looked like a tramp", but with her husband's features.
 He explained that he was Alfred Lennon, the father whom Lennon had supposedly not seen for years.
 Lennon was annoyed when he came home, telling her for the first time that his father had visited the NEMS office, Epstein's business, a few weeks before.
 Three years after the meeting in the NEMS office, Alfred Lennon (who was then 56 years old) turned up at Kenwood again with his fiancée, 19-year-old student Pauline Jones.
 He asked if the Lennons could give Pauline a job, so she was hired to help with Julian and the piles of Beatles' fan mail.
 Lennon's father and his fiancée then spent a few months living in the attic bedroom.
 During an interview at Kenwood with Evening Standard reporter Maureen Cleave, Lennon said, "Here I am in my Hansel and Gretel house, famous and loaded, and I can't go anywhere.
-There's something else I'm going to do, only I don't know what it is, but I do know this isn't it for me".
+There's something else I'm going to do, only I don't know what it is, but I do know this isn't it for me."